Drewpeifer/medialytics/README.md

 # How do I use it?

-* Replace the ip address in `scripts.js` with your server's public IP address
+* Replace the ip address in `scripts.js` with your server's public ip address
 * Replace the instances of `YOUR_TOKEN` with your own plex token ([instructions on locating token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/))
   * **Do not share this value with anyone!**
 * Drag `index.html` into a browser